Shruti731-web/Bike-Sales-Dashboard/README.md

  ## Dashboard
  <img width="546" height="718" alt="Screenshot 2026-04-14 005301" src="https://github.com/user-attachments/assets/21650e47-a208-47e3-bccc-6dba664bc2a3" />

-## ✅ Final Conclusion
-The Bike Sales Dashboard project demonstrates how Microsoft Excel can be effectively used for data cleaning, analysis, and visualization.
-By using working sheets, Pivot Tables, and interactive charts, raw data was transformed into meaningful insights.
-The dashboard provides a clear understanding of customer purchasing behavior and supports better decision-making through an organized and user-friendly interface.

  ## 🔍 Project Insights
 - Higher income groups are more likely to purchase bikes
 - Middle-aged customers show the highest buying tendency
 - Sales vary significantly across different regions
 - Gender and marital status influence purchasing decisions
 - Data visualization helps in quick and effective understanding of trends
 - Interactive dashboard improves data exploration and usability
+-
+## ✅ Final Conclusion
+The Bike Sales Dashboard project demonstrates how Microsoft Excel can be effectively used for data cleaning, analysis, and visualization.
+By using working sheets, Pivot Tables, and interactive charts, raw data was transformed into meaningful insights.
+The dashboard provides a clear understanding of customer purchasing behavior and supports better decision-making through an organized and user-friendly interface.